TEI4HTR/page2tei/README.md

 * The XSLT
 * A directory named `pagexml`, in which there is a PAGE XML resulting from the automatic transcription of a 'répertoire de notaire,' and its image.
-* The directory named `tei` stores two version of the transformation obtained with the XSLT.
+* The directory named `tei` stores a TEI file resulting from the transformation.

 ## Cite this repository